Annual Practising Certificates (APC)

 Whereas you must renew your APC every year.
 For details about what it means to hold a current APC view details on this page of the website.

-However, as the Finance team need a few days to process payments (which is required to issue the APC), and because 29 March is a public holiday and 30/31 March is a weekend, we recommend you apply and pay for your APC no later than 20 March (for employers to pay bulk fees) / 26 March (for registered practitioners to apply/pay/receive their APC).
+However, as our Finance team need a few days to process payments we recommend you apply and pay for your APC no later than 20 March (for employers to pay bulk fees) / 26 March (for registered practitioners to apply/pay/receive their APC).

 All registered practitioners get sent an email advising them of the need to apply for an APC within a certain period.
 It’s then up to you to

-The employer then pays the Medical Sciences Council and emails all the relevant details to their accounts team at accounts@medsci.co.nz (the practitioner names, SO numbers and/or registration numbers and the APC fee amounts being paid).
+The employer then pays the Medical Sciences Council (Council) and emails all the relevant details to our accounts team at accounts@medsci.co.nz

 Please note: the Council does not send out invoices – so whether you’re paying your APC fees as an individual or your employer is paying on your behalf using the ‘bulk funding’ method, don’t wait to receive an invoice before making sure the fees are paid.

-Assuming you meet the criteria, and there is no further information required, you will likely receive your APC within two to five working days.
+Assuming you meet the criteria, there's no further information required, and you/your employer has paid the APC fee, you'll likely receive your APC within two to five working days.
+It doesn't happen automatically so give us some time to processes things.

 During the APC renewal period staff will process nearly 10,000 applications – it’s a very busy time, so please be patient.
 If you have any queries, we recommend you check the website details first before phoning or emailing.